Vivendi: Split of entertainment, publishing, advertising, and investment businesses

 On 13 December 2023, Vivendi announced that it was studying a split project to separate its three businesses, Canal+, Havas and its publishing unit (including its stake in Lagardère and Prisma Media) as well as Gameloft and its investments in other companies (Universal Music Group, TIM, MFE, Banijay, Prisa, Telefonica) into four separate companies.
 On 30 January 2024, the company's supervisory board approved the split project.
 On 22 July 2024, Vivendi announced that the publishing company post-split would become Louis Hachette Group while Canal+ and Havas would be listed on the London Stock Exchange and Euronext Amsterdam respectively while LHG would trade on Euronext Paris.
 Canal+ would retain its French corporate status.
 On 29 October 2024, the company's supervisory board approved the split plan.
 Vivendi would retain its listing on the Euronext Paris and would continue its operations as an investment company.
 On 9 December 2024, Vivendi's shareholders approved the split project.
 The spin-off companies started trading on 16 December 2024.

+In 2025, the €20 million net income resulted from the 2024 split of Vivendi into several entities, an operation that led to a €6 billion 'loss' for Vivendi due to capital losses from these deconsolidations.

+As of 31 December 2025, Vivendi owns 11.45% of the Universal Music Group, while notifying a short position of 3.49% as well.